top of page

 More Information: www.saveonenergy.ca/en/For-Business-and-Industry/Programs-and-incentives/Retrofit-Program/Retrofit-Program-Update

-Bruce County has launched a new initiative to support businesses in reducing emissions and transitioning to lower-carbon, cleaner sources of energy.
+Description: Bruce County's Energy Transition Initiative supports businesses in reducing emissions and transitioning to lower-carbon, cleaner sources of energy.
 Whether you’re making small changes or pursuing large-scale projects, the program is designed to connect you to funding, expert advice, and resources that helps you grow your business for resilience and long-term sustainability.

 Participating businesses will gain access to: